rafaelha/vscode-flamegraph/README.md

-###  Flamegraph Visualizer for py-spy and memray Profiles in Python and Jupyter
+###  Flamegraphs for py-spy and memray profiles in Python and Jupyter
 [![Like this?
 Leave a ⭐](https://img.shields.io/github/stars/rafaelha/vscode-flamegraph?style=flat&label=Like%20this%3F%20Leave%20a%20%E2%AD%90&color=yellow&logo=github)](https://github.com/rafaelha/vscode-flamegraph)